 Leaves of Leucaena leucocephala were collected from different locations near the College of Veterinary Science in Rajendranagar.
 The collected leaves were dried separately in hot air oven at 1000C, ground to pass a 2 mm sieve in Willey mill and saved in polythene bags for further analysis.
 Proximate analysis, amino acid assessment and mineral estimation were carried out at the Animal Nutrition Lab situated in the College of Veterinary Science at Rajendranagar.

-The proximate composition of the Leucaena leucocephala leaves was determined using the standard methods outlined by the Association of Official Analytical Chemists.
+The proximate composition of the Leucaena leucocephala leaves was determined using the standard methods outlined by the Association of Official Analytical Chemists (WHICH ONE IN PARTICULAR).
 Dry matter (DM) content was determined by drying the sample at 1050C in forced air oven till the constant weight.
 Ash content was measured after igniting sample in a muffle furnace at 550C for 4 hours (h).
-Crude protein (CP) (N × 6.25) was determined by Kjeldahl method (Anon., 1995).
+Crude protein (CP) (N × 6.25) was determined by Kjeldahl method (Anon, 1995).
 Neutral detergent fiber (NDF), acid detergent fiber (ADF), and acid detergent lignin (ADL) were measured using the methods described by Van Soest et al. (1991).
 The results are presented in Table 1.

 The mineral analysis was conducted using Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES).
 A 1g portion of the dried powdered sample was transferred into a microwave digestion vessel.
 To this, 9 mL of concentrated nitric acid (HNO₃) and 1 mL of hydrogen peroxide (H₂O₂) were added.
 The sample was digested following standardized procedures.
 After digestion, the vessel was removed and allowed to cool to room temperature.
 The resulting digestate was filtered through Whatman filter paper No. 42, and the filtrate was quantitatively transferred into a 100 mL volumetric flask.
 The solution was then diluted to volume with Millipore water.
 Standard solutions for calibration were prepared by serial dilution of a 1000 µg/g stock standard solution with 1% nitric acid (HNO₃).
 Sample analyses were performed in triplicates, and the reported data in Table 2 represents the average of the triplicate measurements.

 Amino acid analysis was performed on leucaena leaf samples using High-Performance Liquid Chromatography (HPLC).
 Approximately 0.1 g of the sample was weighed and placed into a closed test tube.
 To this, 5 mL of 6 N hydrochloric acid (HCl) was added, and the mixture was homogenized using a vortex mixer.
 The test tube was then purged with nitrogen gas to maintain an inert atmosphere.
 The sample was incubated in an oven at 110°C for 22 hours.
 After incubation, the sample was allowed to cool, and the contents were transferred to a 50 mL volumetric flask and diluted to the mark with aquabidest (distilled water).
 The solution was then filtered through a 0.45 µm filter membrane.
 A 500 µL aliquot of the filtrate was mixed with 40 µL of acetic acid-borate buffer (AABA) and 460 µL of aquabidest.
 From this mixture, 10 µL was transferred and reacted with 70 µL of AccQ-Fluor Borate reagent.
 The resulting solution was homogenized and allowed to stand for one minute before being incubated at 55°C for 10 minutes.
 Finally, 5 µL of the prepared sample solution was injected into the HPLC column for analysis.

+STATISTICAL OR DATA ANALYSIS

 3. RESULTS AND DISCUSSION: